-If you would like to support our ministry in Thailand please send your gift to:
+If you would like to support our ministry in East Asia please send your gift to:

 Please specify “Sugimura” in the memo line.
 All donations are tax deductible.
-OIC is a non-profit 501(c)(3).
+OIC is a non-profit 501(c)(3) charity.

 I have been a Christian since the tender age of four when my mother introduced me to a personal relationship with Jesus Christ.
 I grew up in the church, then was called to ministry out of a career in civil engineering.
 As a pastor, I was theoretically committed to biblical counseling, but did not begin practicing these principles until we planted New Life Church in 2011.
 New Life was a revitalization work which began on the campus of a recently-closed sister church.
 Some of those members were still grieving the loss of the former congregation and traditions of the past.
 Others from the community came with their own needs for care and counsel.